CBD for Sleep: Benefits, Risks, How to Use Cannabidiol for Sleep

 Type of CBD

 Full-spectrum CBD oil contains all cannabinoids and terpenes in the cannabis plant, including trace amounts of THC.
 Broad-spectrum CBD is similar to full-spectrum CBD but has been processed to remove THC.
 Finally, isolate CBD is the purest form of CBD, with all other compounds removed.
+You can learn more about the potential of CBD oil for wellness here.

 Third-party testing

 Look for products that have been tested for purity and potency in third-party labs.
 These lab test results will be published on the site or on the product label in the form of a QR code.
-This ensures that the product contains the amount of CBD advertised on the label and is free from contaminants like pesticides, additives, and heavy metals.

 Brand reputation